 Inflation eats into your profit without you noticing.
 Your suppliers raise their prices, but you don't adjust your menu.
-After a year you're earning less on each dish, while your restaurant is just as busy.
-In this article you'll learn exactly how much inflation costs you and how to adjust your prices.
+After a year you're earning less on each dish, while your restaurant stays just as busy.

 What does inflation do to your profit margin?

-Inflation means everything gets more expensive.
-Your suppliers raise their prices, but many restaurant owners forget to raise their own prices too.
-The result: your food cost rises from, say, 30% to 35% without you noticing.
+Inflation makes everything cost more.
+Your suppliers bump up their prices, but many restaurant owners forget to raise their own prices too.
+The result: your food cost jumps from, say, 30% to 35% without you realizing it.

 Your pasta carbonara cost last year: